GoblinArchives/LiminalHorror/Investigators.md

 - Red Stapler.
 Activation: Pierce skin with a staple.
 The next unarmed attack the user makes is Enhanced (d12), the next attack against the user is also Enhanced (d12).
 - Gold Watch.
 Activation: Twist the crown.
 User ages in correspondence with the winding of the watch.
 - “This Meeting Sucks” Mug.
 Activation: Speak the phrase.
 The user is teleported to the nearest adjacent room.
-- Polyhedral Die.
-Activation: roll.
-Twelve-sided.
-Alters encounter probability.
-When rolled, the encounter chance for the next room entered becomes X-in-12, corresponding to the number rolled.
 - Plastic Pink Flamingo.
 Activation: Plant firmly in ground.
 Becomes a point of fascination to those that see it.
 CTRL Save or spend d6 turns staring, entranced.
 Suffering damage breaks the trance.
 - Maglight.
 Activation: Press button.
 Extinguishes nearest source of light, then sticks to the user’s hand.
 1 HP to remove.
 - Wire-frame Glasses.
 Activation: place on head.
 Memories of the user fade from those that look at them, as long as they wear the glasses.